ut-proj/presentations/lispnyc-2021/content/_index.md

 I'm working on a new backend using two CLI tools created by the head of software engineering at Moog: Geert Bevin.
 These are Erlang ports opened to long running OS processes.

-I had hoped to have this ready to show you today, but I instead chose to create a new demo using a sampled grand piano, which you'll be hearing in a few minutes.
 {{% /note %}}

 ---